cherrynoize/dotfiles/.github/README.md

-The repo also includes a large collection of shell scripts, some [collected around the internet](.local/bin), but [most of them](bin) are actually mine.
+The repo also includes a large collection of shell scripts, some [collected around the internet](.local/bin), but [most of them](bin) actually mine.
 Being each few hundreds LOC tops, they're not very large (`bin` sits at *492K* at the time of writing - Nov.
 16 2023), and since they're heavily integrated into my everyday system usage and used in most of my